Spring Garden Revival

 Wheaton’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Parkway/Tree Lawns: Street tree impact, compaction from foot traffic, variable maintenance
+• Parkway/Tree Lawn Areas: Street tree impact, compaction from foot traffic, variable grass species, unique thatch patterns

 Wheaton Municipal Ordinances for Landscaping Operations & Equipment Use